MARS: Multi-Agent Adaptive Reasoning with Socratic Guidance for Automated Prompt Optimization: Introduction

 \section{Introduction}

-Large language models (LLMs) such as GPT-4~\citep{achiam2023gpt} and Deepseek-R1~\citep{guo2025deepseek} provide robust support for thousands of natural language processing tasks.
-By providing a natural language prompt that includes instructions and a task description, LLMs can quickly adapt and respond~\cite{lin2025self}.
+Large language models (LLMs) such as GPT-4~\citep{achiam2023gpt} and Deepseek-R1~\citep{guo2025deepseek} provide robust support for thousands of natural language processing tasks~\citep{ijcai2025p772}.
+By providing a natural language prompt that includes instructions and a task description, LLMs can quickly adapt and respond~\citep{lin2025self}~\citep{shentie2025}~\citep{yan2025mur}.
 Consequently, the quality of the prompt is of critical importance, leading to wide interest in Automated Prompt Optimization (APO)~\citep{pryzant2023automatic}.
 As shown in Figure~\ref{fig_example}, we provide LLMs with three different inputs for the word sorting task: a zero-shot prompt, a Chain of Thought (CoT) prompt, and our optimized prompt.
 The responses are produced in a markedly distinct way.
 Specifically, the zero-shot prompt incorrectly identifies the \emph{alterate} as the more common word \emph{alternate}.
 However, the task requires faithfully preserving the given sequence of words rather than correcting them.
 With the CoT prompt, the sorting remains incorrect because the LLM does not fully grasp the sorting task and the word sequence.
 In contrast, our optimized prompt produces the correct answer.
 This is because our prompt includes specific requirements, such as maintaining the original letter casing and specifying the sorting method.

-Thus, it is evident that APO produces better results when accomplishing the task.
-Some recent studies~\citep{zhoularge, xureprompting,wang2023promptagent} optimize prompts by generating multiple candidates and employing various search strategies, while others~\citep{Yang0LLLZC24, ye2023prompt} focus on crafting sophisticated \emph{meta prompts} for optimization.
-However, two major issues persist in this task: limited flexibility of fixed templates and inefficient search in prompt spaces.
+Thus, it is evident that APO can lead to improved performance in downstream tasks.
+As shown in Figure~\ref{compare}, recent studies~\citep{zhoularge, xureprompting, wang2023promptagent} have explored prompt optimization by generating multiple candidates combined with diverse search strategies, while others~\citep{Yang0LLLZC24, ye2023prompt} focus on designing sophisticated \emph{meta-prompts} to guide optimization.
+Despite these advances, two key issues remain: the limited flexibility of fixed prompt templates, and the inefficiency of prompt space exploration.

-The first issue is the limited flexibility of fixed templates.
-In previous research~\citep{Yang0LLLZC24, ye2023prompt}, \emph{meta prompts} are fixed optimization templates with limited flexibility, typically relying on predefined templates.
-Unlike tasks such as event extraction~\citep{zhang2024semantic} and text2symbol~\citep{xu2023symbol, xu2025large}, where fixed templates can be used to complete tasks, these templates could not be dynamically adjusted to meet the varying needs of different tasks, thus limiting the effectiveness of the method.
-This leads to poor performance when handling diverse tasks or complex scenarios, as the fixed templates may introduce biases or fail to optimize effectively, especially when tasked with addressing the varied requirements of different tasks.